Some thoughts from By: Dr. Katherine Tamminen & Courtney Braun – University of Toronto

 Coach Paul – Mississauga – Fastpitch – 26 Years

-“… I find that anticipating times when athletes emotions may be off helps.
-Exam times are very stressful, also lead ups to major events, such as key games, championships, etc. Sometimes just a couple of encouraging words does the trick, other times it is more of a one-on-one conversation that is needed.
+“… I find that anticipating times when athletes’ emotions may off help.
+Exam times are very stressful, also lead-ups to major events, such as key games, championships, etc. Sometimes just a couple of encouraging words does the trick, other times it is more of a one-on-one conversation that is needed.
 Whatever is required, it is important not to become frustrated with the athlete…”

 Coach Sean – Waterloo – 20 Years